-St. Sebastian River Preserve State Park has a great potential for connection with planned ecological and recreational greenways envisioned by local governments, other state agencies and the SJRWMD, and adjacent landowners.
-The Division actively supports creation of greenway connections and plans state parks for integration with adjacent greenways wherever it is feasible, given the specific environmental, public safety, operational or other constraints of the individual park.
-Division staff will continue to work with County governments, other agencies and adjacent landowners to facilitate greenway connections to the preserve.
+St. Sebastian River Preserve State Park has a great potential for connection with these planned ecological and recreational greenways.
+The park's existing trail network can create a valuable link between proposed greenways in Brevard and Indian River County.
+The DRP actively supports creation of greenway connections and plans state parks for integration with adjacent greenways wherever it is feasible, given the specific environmental, public safety, operational or other constraints of the individual park.
+The park will continue to work with County governments, other agencies and adjacent landowners to facilitate connections to the existing trail network within the preserve.